Crazy AI cam called Cherry Home knows you by your skeleton

 Cherry Labs and Cherry Home officially launch today.
 The company will ship out its first 100 Cherry Home units in February.
 Those customers will still technically be beta testing the product.
 The next 1,000 units will roll out in May.

-We've seen cams with some level of AI before.
-The Netatmo Welcome and the Nest Cam IQ recognize faces.
+We've seen cams ($197.49 at Amazon.com) with some level of AI before.
+The Netatmo Welcome ($110.00 at Amazon.com) and the Nest Cam IQ recognize faces.
 An upcoming cam called Lighthouse can even distinguish actions and notify you if someone is running.

 The ambitious Cherry Home smart home system promises capabilities well beyond what any of its competitors can do.
 That's because Cherry Home won't just use facial recognition to tell who's who.
 The cam also learns the length of your arms and legs, the clothes you wear, the sound of your voice, the color of your skin and hair, and even the way you walk.